 The dawn of the industry 4.0 poses new risks with regard to cybersecurity.
 Whether these risks come from competitors, criminal organisations, or even hostile States, the threats weighing heavily on this ultra-connected industry are numerous and need to be pre-empted at all levels.

-In the family of industrial malware, I’m requesting the latest: “Triton”.
+Several years after Stuxnet, in the family of industrial malware, I’m requesting the latest: “Triton”.
 Also known as “Trisis” or “HatMan”, it is the most recent of its kind and leaves an even greater mark on the history of industrial cyberattacks.
 At the end of 2017, this impressive attack was carried out against an industrial plant located in the Middle East, the identity of which has not been revealed.
 Even though this cyberattack would appear to have failed, it was able to cause great operational disruption to the plant.

 Since then, cyberattacks against industrial infrastructures throughout the world have continued; their official number only increasing with public announcements.
 Over the course of December 2018 alone, two major attacks were identified: the first was a variant of the Shamoon malware, and infected the IT system of the Italian petrol giant, Saipem; and the second delayed the distribution of several large American newspapers, such as the Los Angeles Times.
 More recently, in March 2019, Norsk Hydro, one of Europe's largest aluminium producers, suffered a major cyber attack, attributed so far to LockerGoga ransomware.